dlbewley/guifreelife-src/content/blog/Debugging-AWS-STS-Authentication-for-OpenShift-Operators.md

 ## Cloud-credentials Secret

-The `cloud-credentials` secret holds the ARN of the role which the pod should assume once authenticated, and the location of the token used to authenticate with.
+The `cloud-credentials` secret holds the [ARN][14] of the role which the pod should assume once authenticated, and the location of the token used to authenticate with.
 That token will be [automatically][12] available.

 > ```bash
 > $ oc -n openshift-ingress-operator extract secret/cloud-credentials --to=-